The Queen's Guards (film): Production

 Powell says the film was based on the idea of a friend of his, Simon Harcourt-Smith, who was inspired watching the Household Cavalry outside Buckingham Palace.
 His basic idea was to encapsulate the story of a British military family with the ceremony of Trooping the Colour, where the climax would be the arrival of the Queen to take the salute.
-Powell was enthusiastic - "I'm a sucker for stories about the services," he said.
+Powell was enthusiastic: "I'm a sucker for stories about the services," he said.

 He sold the story to 20th Century Fox and the Queen gave her permission to film the Trooping of the Colour.
 Roger Milner wrote a script.
 Powell liked Milner, but said he was "more a sketch artist than a full blown dramatist" and "our collaboration was uneasy."
 He later said the film was "a broken backed feature when it should have been a family saga and an epic of military glory...
 We shouldn't have tried to compete with AEW Mason."

 Though released as "A CinemaScope Picture" with a CinemaScope credit at the beginning of the film, The Queen's Guards was filmed in Technirama.
 35mm Technirama release prints were compatible with CinemaScope release prints.

-In March 1960 Powell and several crew members were invited by the War Office to accompany the Guards on a NATO exercise in Libya.

-Powell had worked with Raymond Massey several times before.
-It was Daniel Massey's film debut.

-The intention of this film appears to have been to promote the Guards regiment in some way.
-Powell was certainly given access to the Guards barracks and to their training areas on Salisbury Plain.
-He was given permission to include many sequences of real guardsmen at the Trooping of the Colour But the production, especially the plot, is very scrappy with many details left unexplained.
+The intention of the film appears to have been to promote the Guards regiment in some way.
+Powell was given access to the Guards' barracks and to their training areas on Salisbury Plain, and in March 1960 he and several crew members were invited by the War Office to accompany the Guards on a NATO exercise in Libya.
+Powell also included many sequences of real guardsmen at the Trooping the Colour ceremony; the colour trooped on the day shown (Saturday 11 June 1960) was that of the 3rd.
+Bn.
+Grenadier Guards.
+However, principal photography on the film only began in the last week of August.

-According to the second assistant director Michael Klaw the script was rewritten constantly during production.
+The production, especially the plot, has been described as "very scrappy", with details left unexplained.
+According to the second assistant director Michael Klaw, the script was rewritten constantly during production.
 Klaw says that although the action scenes were set in Kenya during the Mau Mau Uprising, the Guards never actually served in Kenya.
-Sequences set in Libya were meant to be shot on location but the studio cut the budget at the last minute and so they had to be filmed in England.
+Sequences set in Libya were meant to be shot on location, but the studio cut the budget at the last minute, so they had to be filmed in England.